panpandas/image-2-video/readme.md

 - Instant Product Videos: Transform product images into professional videos in seconds
 - Custom Animations: Choose from multiple animation styles to showcase your products effectively
-- E-commerce Ready: Perfect for online stores, social media marketing, and product demonstrations Try it now at [https://img2video.ai/tool/product-video](https://img2video.ai/tool/product-video)
+- E-commerce Ready: Perfect for online stores, social media marketing, and product demonstrations Try it now at [Product Video Generator](https://img2video.ai/tool/product-video)

 ### 4. AI Dance Video Generator
 Add a fun twist to your images by making them dance!
 Our AI Dance Video Generator converts still images into dynamic dance videos with AI-powered motion generation.
 Perfect for creating entertaining content for social media.